Apartheid: Society during apartheid

 The NP passed a string of legislation that became known as petty apartheid.
 The first of these was the Prohibition of Mixed Marriages Act 55 of 1949, prohibiting marriage between whites and people of other races.
 The Immorality Amendment Act 21 of 1950 (as amended in 1957 by Act 23) forbade "unlawful racial intercourse" and "any immoral or indecent act" between a white and a black, Indian or Coloured person.

 Black people were not allowed to run businesses or professional practices in areas designated as "white South Africa" unless they had a permit – such being granted only exceptionally.
-They were required to move to the black "homelands" and set up businesses and practices there.
+Without a permit, they were required to move to the black "homelands" and set up businesses and practices there.
 Trains, hospitals and ambulances were segregated.
 Because of the smaller numbers of white patients and the fact that white doctors preferred to work in white hospitals, conditions in white hospitals were much better than those in often overcrowded and understaffed, significantly underfunded black hospitals.
 Residential areas were segregated and blacks were allowed to live in white areas only if employed as a servant and even then only in servants' quarters.
 Black people were excluded from working in white areas, unless they had a pass, nicknamed the dompas, also spelt dompass or dom pass.
-The most likely origin of this name is from the Afrikaans "verdomde pas" (meaning accursed pass), although some commentators ascribe it to the Afrikaans words meaning "dumb pass".
+The most likely origin of this name is from the Afrikaans "verdomde pas" (meaning accursed pass).
 Only black people with "Section 10" rights (those who had migrated to the cities before World War II) were excluded from this provision.
 A pass was issued only to a black person with approved work.
 Spouses and children had to be left behind in black homelands.
 A pass was issued for one magisterial district (usually one town) confining the holder to that area only.
 Being without a valid pass made a person subject to arrest and trial for being an illegal migrant.
 This was often followed by deportation to the person's homeland and prosecution of the employer for employing an illegal migrant.
 Police vans patrolled white areas to round up blacks without passes.
 Black people were not allowed to employ whites in white South Africa.

+This legally enforced segregation was reinforced through deliberate town planning measures, such as introducing natural, industrial and infrastructural buffer zones.
+The legacy of this town planning element still hinders economic integration of urban economies in the twenty-first century, physically separating semi-formal township economies from industrial and corporate clusters in cities.